Other Projects

 A fun night of poetry and other performers sharing their voices on the open mic.
 Sign up at 6, show starts at 6:30.

-Prizes for the "phrase of the night"
+Prizes for the "phrase of the night" phrase will be announced at 6pm

 Free Entry!

-Brave Brewing, 2617 Murray St, Port Moody
+Tuesday August 6th at 6 pm at Brave Brewing, 2617 Murray St, Port Moody

 Liars of Orpheus